MohamedBassem/getaredis/README.md

 - Monitoring console.
 - Better deployment method.
 - Better documentation.

+##Note
+The project is still in beta and not 100% stable.

 ##Contribution
 Your contributions and ideas are welcomed through issues and pull requests.